pablidopsis/pablidopsis.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at the Centre for Plant Sciences in the University of Leeds.
+I am a postdoctoral researcher at the John Innes Centre, in Norwich (UK).
 My scientific interest revolves around the control of plant development by environmental signals, which I study through a combination of bioinformatics and molecular biology techniques.
 {style="text-align: justify;"}